nepal-online-school/noswebsite/_toc/section-two/naming-conventions.md

 [Ruby community style guide]([Ruby Style Guide naming convention.](https://rubystyle.guide/#naming-conventions){:target="_blank"}).
 These rules are set to make Ruby code more readable, acceptable in the community.

+{% include util/note.html
-__NOTE:__ Although these rules are not mandatory but by following these conventions you are helping others to understand your code quickly and in an efficient manner.
+    note="Although these rules are not mandatory but by following these conventions you are helping others to understand your code quickly and in an efficient manner."
+%}

 ### CamelCase for Classes